Plastic Surgeon in Fort Worth, TX

 Temporal Peaks Restoration restores a natural and youthful hairline by recreating the temporal peaks, the areas at the front of the head that are common sites of hair loss.
 This procedure helps frame the face and define a person's appearance by transplanting hair to recreate a natural hairline.

-From the first time you walk into Paragon Plastic Surgery, you'll know that you are in a place that cares about results.
-Our plastic surgery center has become one of the most sought-after clinics for both surgical and non-surgical procedures to make you look and feel like you were years younger.
+From the first time you walk into Paragon Plastic Surgeon, you'll know that you are in a place that cares about results.
+Our Plastic Surgeon center has become one of the most sought-after clinics for both surgical and non-surgical procedures to make you look and feel like you were years younger.
 Looking for a mommy makeover, breast augmentation, facelift, liposuction, or hair restoration?
 You can find all of these services here!
 Our experienced plastic surgeon, Dr. Bishara, uses the latest technology and state-of-the-art techniques to produce customized, natural-looking results that enhance existing beauty and boost self-esteem.

 The first step to seeing a new, more youthful you begins with a consultation with Dr. Bishara.
 Contact our office today to book your initial appointment and to learn more about our cosmetic surgical procedures in Texas.